The Committee's report on Football Governance Follow-Up was published on 29 January 2013 as the Fourth Report of Session 2012-13, HC 509.

 The Committee would welcome written evidence submissions which specifically address the football authorities’ proposals for governance reform.

-The joint response of the Football Association, Premier League, Football League and National Game can be found here.
+View the joint response of the Football Association, Premier League, Football League and National Game.